mericadev/NSM-CORP/README.md

-In that case, you'll want to include a section about the proprietary nature of the project and specify that the code is not available for public use or modification.
-Here's an updated version of the README file with those considerations in mind:

----

 # NSM Corp Website

 Welcome to the NSM Corp website repository.
 This project showcases the professional services offered by NSM Corp, including career coaching, mentorship, CV revamp, and public speaking engagements.